 Here are some examples.

-For more information, see our article article on how non-exertional limitations affect the disability decision.
+For more information, see our article on how non-exertional limitations affect the disability decision.

 It can be much easier for an older claimant to win disability, even if the SSA decides he or she can still do a sedentary job.
 This is because the SSA must use a series of tables called "the grids" that don't allow the SSA to take into account whether there are a few types of atypical jobs the claimant could still do.

-The grids take into consideration a claimant’s age, education, RFC, and the skill level of his or her job to direct a finding of disabled or not disabled.
+The grid rules take into consideration a claimant's age, education, RFC, and the skill level of his or her job to direct a finding of disabled or not disabled.
 Here is an example.

-For a detailed discussion of the grids, see our article on how the grids can be used to win your disability claim.
+For a detailed discussion of the grid rules, see our article on how the grids can be used to win your disability claim.

 Many people who suffer from Dupuytren's contracture also suffer from other contracture disorders elsewhere in their body, particularly in the feet.
 If you suffer from contractures in multiple locations, the SSA will consider the combined effect of these conditions.
 Here is an example.